Shnitselon/shell-L1-template/DEVGUIDE.md

 It starts listening to a specified port and waits for a connection from the CloudShell.
 CloudShell communicate with the driver using XML commands.
 Converts command data  and calls specific method of class DriverCommands, associated with command name.

-To generate new driver template use this [README](https://github.com/QualiSystems/shell-L1-standard/blob/dev/README.md)
+How to generate new driver template and basic driver usage you can find in this [README](https://github.com/QualiSystems/shell-L1-standard/blob/dev/README.md)

 To implement class DriverCommands use guide and examples below.

 **Request command example**
 ```xml